rackerlabs/docs-style-guide/style-guide/style/placeholder-variable-text.rst

 .. note::

-   For specific information about showing placeholders for account information such as account numbers, user names, passwords, and API keys, see :ref:`cloud-account-info`.
+   For specific information about showing placeholders for account information such as account numbers, usernames, passwords, and API keys, see :ref:`cloud-account-info`.

 .. list-table::